 But, Alex Fox, Editor-in-Chief of Scratch magazine has a different spin, "Citrus shades of yellow and orange punctuated the London spring/summer catwalks."

 "We’ll see corals, smooth nudes and whites promenading alongside the colour of the year—grey—and a gorgeous look for summer was seen sashaying down the runway of Olivia Ruben with hands adorning a pastel palette of lilac, pale blue, yellow, red and coral.”

-As well as the 2020 trending colours, styles include a nod to the glam ‘80s with fun colours, geometrics, block shapes and even Nails Inc’s temperature-reactive colour-changing polish – reminiscent of the mood rings we had as kids.
-“Nail art will be minimalist,” says Alex, while that perpetual favourite—the French mani – also features but in revised versions, “French will appear in a myriad of ways from a thin line or doubled up to sensational coloured tips.”
+As well as the 2021 trending colours, nail art will take a much more paired-down approach.
+“Nail art will be minimalist,” says Alex, while that perpetual favourite—the baby French mani – also features but in revised versions, “French will appear in a myriad of ways from a thin line or doubled up to sensational coloured tips.”

-How to pick nail polish colours that flatter your skin tone
+How to pick summer nail colours that flatter

 How to tell if your skin tone is warm, cool, neutral or olive